jazzband/django-admin-sortable/README.md

     def __unicode__(self):
         return self.title
 ```

+Support for models that don't use an `AutoField` for their primary key are also supported in version 2.0.20 or higher.

 #### Common Use Case
 A common use case is to have child objects that are sortable relative to a parent.
 If your parent object is also sortable, here's how you would set up your models and admin options: